SAP Articles

 What Makes SAP RISE Unique

-RISE is SAP’s all-in-one subscription model designed for cloud transformation.
-Unlike standalone licenses, it includes cloud infrastructure, tools for digital transformation, and ongoing support.
+RISE is SAP’s all-in-one subscription model for cloud transformation.
+Unlike your regular licenses, it includes cloud infrastructure, transformation tools, and ongoing support all wrapped together.

 Negotiation Tips for SAP RISE

-- Break Down What’s Included (and What’s Not) – SAP RISE bundles hosting, licensing, and managed services, but critical elements like custom integrations, third-party add-ons, and premium support often come at an extra cost.
-If it’s not explicitly included in the contract, assume it’s an additional charge.
+- Break Down What’s Included (and What’s Not) – SAP RISE bundles hosting, licensing, and managed services, but don’t assume everything’s covered (trust me, it’s not).
+Critical elements like your custom integrations, third-party add-ons, and premium support often cost extra.
+Had a client who discovered their data migration wasn’t included in their “all-inclusive” package.
+That surprise added $400K to their project.
+Your contract needs to spell out exactly what’s included and what isn’t.

-- Push for Flexibility, Not Just Discounts – A lower upfront price doesn’t mean long-term savings.
-Ensure your agreement allows scaling up or down without financial penalties.
-I worked with a client who avoided a six-figure cost increase by negotiating volume-based pricing rather than committing to rigid licensing tiers.
+- Push for Flexibility, Not Just Discounts – A lower upfront price doesn’t mean you’re saving money long-term.
+Your agreement needs to let you scale up or down without getting hit with penalties.
+I worked with a retail client who negotiated volume-based pricing instead of rigid tiers.
+When they needed to adjust user counts during a restructuring, they avoided a six-figure cost increase.
+Your business will change, so your contract needs to accommodate that.

 Negotiation Tips for SAP RISE